helleb0re/helleb0re/README.md

 I'm a master's degree student, formerly a researcher of optics/computer vision at [MPEI](https://mpei.ru/lang/en/Pages/default.aspx) and a continuing C++/Python/C# coder.

-- 🔭 I’m currently (since September 2023) working as intern C++ developer at [Positive Technologies](https://www.ptsecurity.com/ww-en/) 👨🏻‍💻
+- 🔭 I’m currently (since September 2023) working as junior C++ developer at [Positive Technologies](https://www.ptsecurity.com/ww-en/) 👨🏻‍💻
 - 🌱 I’m currently learning C++ advanced topics, the Boost library and the computer networks background 🤓
 - 👯 I’m looking to collaborate with Elon Musk 😎 (but he doesn't want 😓)
 - 📫 How to reach me: